Raven-s-Soul/Data-Structures-and-Algorithms/Trees/Trees.md

 ### There are differents kinds like:

 ## Binary
+> [!NOTE]

-    Each Node has pointets to nodes: sx, dx. //Tecnicaly u can have a parent too...
+>>     Each Node has pointets to nodes: sx, dx. //Tecnicaly u can have a parent too...
-    Like list you can do list->next ... you can do tree->sx or tree->dx
+>>     Like list you can do list->next ... you can do tree->sx or tree->dx
-    If each node has at max 2 node sons is binary, and if each node has exactly 2 node is a complete binary.
+>>     If each node has at max 2 node sons is binary,
+>>     and if each node has exactly 2 node is a complete binary.
-    In the complete binary case 2^h = leafs and h = log2(leafs) where h is the height.
+>>     In the complete binary case 2^h = leafs and h = log2(leafs) where h is the height.

 ```c
 typedef struct nodo{